IBM 1401: History

 The 1401 project evolved from an IBM project named "World Wide Accounting Machine" (WWAM), which in turn was a reaction to the success of the Bull Gamma 3.

 The 1401 was used as an independent system in conjunction with IBM punched card equipment.
 It was also operated as auxiliary equipment to IBM 700 or 7000 series systems.

 Monthly rental for 1401 configurations started at US$2,500 (worth about $ today).
 Demand exceeded expectations.

 "IBM was pleasantly surprised (perhaps shocked) to receive 5,200 orders in just the first five weeks - more than predicted for the entire life of the machine!"
-By late 1961, the 2000 units installed in the USA were about one quarter of all electronic stored-program computers by all manufacturers.
+By late 1961, the 2000 units installed in the US were about one quarter of all electronic stored-program computers by all manufacturers.
 The number of installed 1401s peaked above 10,000 in the mid-1960s.
 "In all, by the mid-1960s nearly half of all computer systems in the world were 1401-type systems."
 The system was marketed until February 1971.

 Commonly used by small businesses as their primary data processing machines, the 1401 was also frequently used as an off-line peripheral controller for mainframe computers.
 In such installations, with an IBM 7090 for example, the mainframe computers used only magnetic tape for input-output.
 It was the 1401 that transferred input data from slow peripherals (such as the IBM 1402 Card Read-Punch) to tape, and transferred output data from tape to the card punch, the IBM 1403 Printer, or other peripherals.
 This allowed the mainframe's throughput to not be limited by the speed of a card reader or printer.

 (For more information, see spooling.)
 Some later installations (e.g., at NASA) included the 1401 as a front-end peripherals controller to an IBM 7094 in a Direct Coupled System (DCS).

 Elements within IBM, notably John Haanstra, an executive in charge of 1401 deployment, supported its continuation in larger models for evolving needs (e.g., the IBM 1410) but the 1964 decision at the top to focus resources on the System/360 ended these efforts rather suddenly.

 IBM was facing a competitive threat from the Honeywell 200 and the 360's incompatibility with the 1401 design.
 IBM pioneered the use of microcode emulation, in the form of ROM, so that some System/360 models could run 1401 programs.